JobeMichael/lendico/README.md

 ```

 ## Detail
+- used redux in this app but without redux also we can solve this.
+Since it mentioned in the task `usage of state container`, I have used it.
 - For mocking, I am using mockapi.io
 - this app will look perfect even in small devices.
 - tests are included with good coverage.